ruoyann/tp/docs/UserGuide.md

 ### Adding a study spot: `add`

-Adds a person to the address book.
+Adds a study spot to the StudyTracker.

 Format: `add n[NAME]* r[RATING]* a[ADDRESS] t[TAG...] m[AMENITY...]`